Newscaster: Job Description & Career Requirements

 Find out which top schools offer certificate and degree programs in radio and television broadcasting.
 Read brief summaries of...

-While freelance reporting degrees are not available, students can find associate degree programs in journalism.
-These programs...
+Though degrees in freelance reporting are not available, associate degree programs in journalism provide a similar education....

 To decide if this is the program for you, get a summary of the curriculum of an associate's degree program in court reporting....